dat-ecosystem-archive/docs/docs/terms.md

 Read the full [SLEEP specification](https://github.com/datproject/docs/blob/master/papers/dat-paper.md#3-sleep-specification) in the dat whitepaper.

-### Metadata

-Like an HTTP header, the metadata contains a pointer to the contents of Dat and the file list.

-The metadata is a hypercore feed.

-### Content Feed

-The content feed is a hypercore feed containing the file contents for a Dat archive.
-The content feed together with a metadata feed make a Dat archive.

 ### Key

 A 32-bit hash that uniquely represents a feed.
 All feeds have keys.
 The metadata key is used as the public key for an archive.